Purchase of apartments on foreign markets

 Strategic Partnerships: Cooperation between foreign investors and local partners offers benefits to both parties.

-Leasing Programs: Some companies offer long-term leasing programs, allowing you to test the potential before you fully buy.
+Leasing Programs: Some companies offer long-term leasing programs, allowing you to test potential before making a full purchase.

 Green Building Movement